Frequently Asked Questions

 A. Please check the academic calendar: http://pennstatelaw.psu.edu/information-current-students/registrar/academic-calendars

-A. It is possible that you may continue studying for a third semester under certain circumstances.
-Please find the information in the academic handbook: http://pennstatelaw.psu.edu/llm_academic_handbook
+A. You may continue third semester studies under certain circumstances.
+Please find the information in the Academic Handbook: http://pennstatelaw.psu.edu/llm_academic_handbook

-A. You can get it from the university registrar.
+A. You can obtain verification from the university registrar.
 See link here: http://www.registrar.psu.edu/enrollment_verifications/enrollment_verification_services.cfm

-A. We do have a Career Service Office at Room 307 of Lewis Katz Building which is open daily from 8:00 am to 5:00 pm.
-They will answer all your questions regarding employment in the USA which you might have, assist you to prepare the documents for the interview and give advices for your future career.
+A. Please visit Career Services Office in the Lewis Katz Building, room 307, open daily Monday through Friday, from 8:00 am to 5:00 pm.
+Representataive are available to answer your questions regarding employment in the USA, to assist you in preparing interview documents, and to provide additional assistance.
 Please note that you should make an appointment before your visit.
 Call 814-867-2070, or make an appointment online: https://pennstatelaw.psu.edu/intranet/cso/career-services

 A. We do have some job search resources on our website that might be helpful: http://pennstatelaw.psu.edu/intranet/cso/important-job-search-resources

-DISSA will also host several OPT information sessions during the fall/spring semester.
-You will be notified via your Penn State email.
+DISSA will also host several OPT information sessions during the fall/spring semester and you will be notified via your Penn State email.

-We strongly recommend you to start your application earlier as you can, since it may take longer than you expected.
+We strongly recommend you to start your application at the earliest opportunity.

 Monday, Tuesday, Wednesday- 1:30 pm to 4:30 pm